Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Related Work

 \subsection{Industrial Point Cloud Analysis}

 Industrial point cloud segmentation presents unique challenges.
 Our cross-dataset analysis of six benchmarks (see Supplementary Material) shows that industrial scenes combine extreme statistical imbalance with severe geometric ambiguity.
-Indoor scenes benefit from RGB texture and diverse geometries (S3DIS~\cite{armeni2016}: 15\% geometric ambiguity; ScanNet~\cite{dai2017}: 19\%).
-Outdoor urban scenes have clear spatial separation (Semantic3D~\cite{hackel2017}: 20--25\% geometric ambiguity).
+Indoor scenes benefit from RGB texture and more diverse local structures, leading to much lower geometric ambiguity (roughly 15--19\%).
+Outdoor urban scenes have clearer spatial separation between categories (about 20--25\% geometric ambiguity).
 Industrial facilities exhibit systematic primitive-sharing.
-In Industrial3D, 86\% of tail classes share cylindrical geometry with dominant head classes, creating local indistinguishability.
-This geometric homogeneity, combined with a 215:1 imbalance ratio, constitutes a dual crisis that is $\sim$3.5$\times$ more severe statistically and 4--5$\times$ worse geometrically than common benchmarks.
+In Industrial3D, six of seven tail classes (86\%) share cylindrical geometry with dominant head classes, creating local indistinguishability.
+This geometric homogeneity, combined with a 215:1 imbalance ratio, constitutes a dual crisis that is $\sim$3.3$\times$ more severe statistically than S3DIS by unique labelled point-count imbalance and 4--5$\times$ worse geometrically than common benchmarks.
 Complementary work in AEC/MEP scenarios—vision-assisted BIM reconstruction~\cite{wang2022vision}, hierarchical segmentation with vision-language reasoning~\cite{li2025integrating}, robot-assisted mobile scanning~\cite{hu2023robot}, BIM-to-scan domain adaptation~\cite{hu2024automated}, label-efficient training~\cite{yin2023,wang2023one,wang2022new}, and cross-modal 2D--3D fusion~\cite{yue20252d} or BIM-generated synthetic supervision~\cite{yue2025enhancing}—primarily reduces annotation cost or domain gaps.
+Recent AEI studies further show the engineering relevance of point-cloud segmentation for spraying trajectory planning~\cite{cheng2025coating}, BIM-generated supervision for MEP semantic segmentation~\cite{yue2025enhancing}, and digital-twin reasoning for infrastructure operation~\cite{xu2025interception,ge2025resilient}.
 These approaches do not directly correct the long-tailed statistical and geometric imbalance that we target.